 Selection Rating =>

-You’ll find more on SAO and how to answer any interview question perfectly in my Flight Attendant Interviews Made Easy MANUAL.
+You’ll find more on SAO and how to answer any interview question perfectly in the AIRLINES Be a Flight Attendant today program - particularly Video Manual 3.

 You’ll also find many other flight attendant interview tips and hints but here’s my seventh tip for you.